mokshaproject/moksha/docs/index.rst

 Moksha Documentation
 ====================

-:Status: Under heavy development.
+:Status: Very much a draft.

 Moksha is a platform for creating live collaborative applications.
-Moksha provides a layer of cohesion and collaboration between existing applications, services, and communities.
+It provides a layer of cohesion and collaboration between existing applications, services, and communities.

 Introduction
 ------------

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 1

    main/Introduction
    main/MokshaPlatform